andrinr/andrinr/README.md

 ### Hi there 👋

-I'm a student at University of Zürich in computer and computational science.
-My areas of interest are:
+I'm a student at University of Zürich in computational sciences.

-🎨 Self optimizing systems, generative geometry & textures
+My interests are:
+🎨 Generative Geometry and Shaders
+🌐 3D technology for the web (three.js, webGL, webgpu)
+🤖 Simulation and acceleration (CUDA, MPI, HPC)
-🤖 Data Science and Scientific Data Visualisation in Python
+👨‍💻 Data Science
-👨‍💻 SoEng & HPC in C++, CUDA & Rust

 <img src="./0926.png" alt="drawing" width="400"/>